vtex-apps/product-price/docs/README.md

 ### Step 3 - Editing the block's messages

-Every Product Price's block uses the [ICU Message Format](https://format-message.github.io/icu-message-format-for-translators/), making it possible to fully edit the text messages and the variables displayed by each block.
+Every Product Price's block uses the [ICU Message Format](https://format-message.github.io/icu-message-format-for-translators/), making it possible to fully edit the text message variables displayed by each block.

 To edit the messages with the block message prop follow the exemple in the above section using the avalible variables bellow.